yasser797/biomass-toolbox/README.md

 ## How it Works

-- The script determines the file path of a specified point cloud file.
-- It loads the point cloud and performs voxel down-sampling.
+- The script loads a specified point cloud and performs voxel down-sampling.
-- The script then computes the axis-aligned bounding box of the point cloud and flips the point cloud.
+- Then computes the axis-aligned bounding box of the point cloud and flips the point cloud.
 - An alpha shape of the combined points (original and flipped) is computed.
 - It generates random points on the faces of the alpha shape.
 - The script calculates distances between the original point cloud and the alpha shape and masks the point cloud based on these distances.